General GRE FAQ

 How do I get a perfect GRE score?
 Be very, very, very, very good at GRE-level math, reading, and writing; this will go way beyond the scope of any normal GRE tutoring, book, course, or class.
 But if you think having a perfect score will help you more than having a very good score, you're probably misinformed.

 Isn't doing well on the verbal GRE just about knowing a lot of vocabulary?
 No. It takes much more than that, but knowing vocab is pretty important.
+You'll also need good reading comprehension skills and, to a lesser extent, logical thinking ability.

 Is there an official list of words the GRE tests?
 No. Also, any company that tells you they have a list of "high-frequency" GRE words is just trying to sell you something.
 The GRE chooses from thousands of words.
 All are used in normal, well-written English.

 When do I get my GRE scores?
 Your verbal and quantitative scores will pop up on the screen at the end of your exam.
-Two weeks later, when you receive your official GRE score report, you'll also get your essay score and your score percentiles.
+1-2 weeks later, when you receive your official GRE score report, you'll also get your essay score and your score percentiles.

 Can I cancel my GRE scores?
 You can select "cancel scores" at the end of the exam, but then you don't get to see your scores.
+There is no good reason to "cancel scores" since you get to choose if you want to send those scores to any programs.

 Can I choose which GRE scores to send?
 Yes - the GRE now allows you to pick which test date's scores you'd like to send to schools.
 However, this option is only available after you leave the testing center and it costs $27 per school.
 At the test, once you see your unofficial scores, you can send scores to up to four schools for free, BUT you only have the choice between sending the scores from that day and sending ALL your scores from the past 5 years.

 If I take the test twice, can I send, for instance, the math score from one test date and the verbal score from a different test date?
 No - you select scores by date only.
+It's possible your desired program will "superscore" i.e. consider the best section score from 2 or more test dates - but this is not common.

 Do schools see how many times I've taken the GRE?
 No, unless you choose the option of sending all scores.